 ●Give you oxygen through a mask or a tube that rests below your nose.
 You will get oxygen throughout the whole procedure, until you wake up.

 When everything is connected, the medical team will set the ECT device for your treatment.
-Next, a doctor or nurse will inject you with a medication (such as methohexital) that will make you go to sleep for 5 to 10 minutes.
+Next, a doctor or nurse will inject you with a medication (such as methohexital or propofol) that will make you go to sleep for 5 to 10 minutes.
 When you are asleep, you will get another injection, of a muscle relaxant (succinylcholine).
 This will keep you from moving about during the treatment.
 The muscle relaxant may cause mild muscle soreness after the treatment, but this soreness will pass.

 Once your medical team is sure that you are deeply asleep and that your muscles are completely relaxed, they will administer the ECT treatment.
 Because you will be asleep, you will experience no pain during the treatment and will not feel the current or the seizure.
 If you were watching the treatment instead of receiving it, you would see your toes wiggling or other parts of your body moving a little — but not much else.